episerver/episerver-labs-content-manager-docs/GridView.md

 ![web.config nodes](images/grid-view/grid-view-web.config-ContentContainers.png "web.config nodes")

-The Administrators can turn on and off nodes directly through the Edit Mode using “Manage Containers” button manage locked nodes.
+The Administrators can turn on and off nodes directly through the Edit Mode by “Manage Containers” button manage locked nodes.
 Of course without ContentReferences added through web.config which are disabled globally.
 For them it’s not possible to turn off containers through the UI.